sageIvan/playwright-cucumber/TUTORIAL.md

 # 📚 Playwright Tutorial: Learn Web Automation Step by Step

 Welcome to the **Playwright Tutorial for Non-Technical People**!
-This project is designed to teach web automation using Playwright and Cucumber in a progressive, easy-to-understand manner.
+This project is designed to teach web automation using modern Playwright in a progressive, easy-to-understand manner.

 ## 🎯 What You'll Learn

-This tutorial takes you from complete beginner to confident web automation tester through **5 progressive lessons**:
+This tutorial takes you from complete beginner to confident web automation tester through **11 progressive lessons**:

+### 🎯 Lesson 0: Quick Start
+**File:** `tests/00-quick-start.spec.ts`
+- Your first Playwright test
+- Understanding test structure and syntax
+- Basic assertions and expectations
+- **Skills:** Playwright fundamentals, test structure

 ### 📖 Lesson 1: Basic Web Navigation
-**File:** `features/01-basic-navigation.feature`
+**File:** `tests/01-basic-navigation.spec.ts`
 - How to open a website (like typing a URL in your browser)
 - Understanding when a page is loaded
 - Checking page titles and URLs
 - **Skills:** Basic navigation, page verification

 ### 🔍 Lesson 2: Finding Things on Webpages
-**File:** `features/02-finding-elements.feature`
+**File:** `tests/02-finding-elements.spec.ts`
 - How to look for specific text on a webpage
 - Finding buttons, links, and other clickable elements
 - Understanding HTML elements (headings, paragraphs, links)
 - **Skills:** Element location, text verification

 ### 👆 Lesson 3: Clicking and Interacting
-**File:** `features/03-clicking-interactions.feature`
+**File:** `tests/03-clicking-interactions.spec.ts`
 - Clicking on links and buttons
 - Filling out forms (typing in input fields)
 - Working with dropdowns and selections